-Consumers sometimes find various charges and items on their monthly wireline or wireless telephone bills confusing.
-Under the FCC's Truth-in-Billing rules, service providers must:
+You might find the charges on your monthly wireline or wireless telephone bills confusing sometimes.
+To increase clarity for consumers, the FCC's Truth-in-Billing rules require service providers to:

-- Provide clear, non-misleading, plain language describing services for which you are being billed
+- Provide clear, factual, plain language descriptions of services for which you are being billed.

-- The FCC allows local telephone companies to bill customers for a portion of the costs of providing access to its local network.
+- Local telephone companies are allowed to bill customers for a portion of the costs of providing access to its local network.
 These charges are not a government charge or tax.
-The maximum allowable access charges per telephone line are set by the FCC, but local telephone companies are free to charge less or nothing at all.
+The maximum allowable access charges per telephone line are set by the FCC, but local telephone companies are free to charge less than that, or even nothing at all.

 - Access charges for second or additional lines at the same residence are higher than the charges for the primary line.
 These charges can be described on your telephone bill as "Federal Access Charge," "Customer or Subscriber Line Charge," "Interstate Access Charge," etc.